EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/job-composer.md

 ### Open SSH session to back-end host

-Click 'Open Terminal' to open an SSH session with the host on which the currently selected job will be run, is running or was run.
+Click 'Open Terminal' (either button) to open an SSH session with the host on which the currently selected job will be run, is running or was run.
 Your SSH session change your current directory to match the job context directory.

 #### Troubleshooting: 'Open in Terminal' 'cd ...
 No such file or directory'